In 2020, Gubernatorial Elections Are All About COVID-19

 In a way, 2020 has felt like the year of the governor, with so many people focused on states' (as opposed to the federal) coronavirus response.
 President Trump has waffled between praising and slamming governors for their actions around COVID-19.
 If Gov. Andrew Cuomo of New York, Gov. Gretchen Whitmer of Michigan and Gov. Brian Kemp of Georgia had star power before, it's even more pronounced nearly eight months into the pandemic.

 But 2020 is also a slow election year for governors.
-Out of the 11 on the ballot across the country (Delaware, Indiana, Montana, Missouri, North Carolina, North Dakota, New Hampshire, Utah, Vermont, Washington, West Virginia), only three races are considered competitive.
+Out of the 11 on the ballot across the country (Delaware, Indiana, Montana, Missouri, North Carolina, North Dakota, New Hampshire, Utah, Vermont, Washington and West Virginia), only three races are considered competitive.
 Those are in Montana, Missouri and North Carolina.

 In Missouri and North Carolina, COVID-19 couldn't be more of an issue.
 Those races may tell us whether the coronavirus has the power to make or break a governor.
 In Montana, though, politics have complicated the issue.